arisi/thermo.sh/README.md

 # Thermo.sh -- Thermostat in Bash

-Simple as it can be: no dependencies, nothing to install on vanilla rasbian OS.
+Simple as it can be: no dependencies, nothing to install on vanilla raspbian OS.

 ## Hardware Preparations: